PurpleBooth/purplebooth-co-uk-v2/content/post/D-is-for-Dependency-Inversion-Principle.md

 What this means is that your service classes should implement and depend on interfaces, rather than concrete classes.
 So each of your collaborating classes, that is the classes in your member variables, need to be defined as an interface, and every concrete service should implement an interface.
 This is to help you decouple your low level class choices from your high level implementation.

 Just to clarify, by services I mean classes that exist within your system that depend on lower level classes, and implement business logic.
 In the example below the Pagination class is a service that has a number of low level dependencies.
-If you're not working with a class that is depended on, or has dependencies on, lower or higher levels, that class isn't effected by this principle, but these are very rare.
+If you're not working with a class that is depended on, or has dependencies on, lower or higher levels, that class isn't effected by this principle, but these are rare.

 {{< figure src="/post/D-is-for-Dependency-Inversion-Principle/service-diagram.png" title="Services & Lower and Higher classes" >}}